: Multnomah Falls by NW Arts & Recreation

 Interested in ditching the car altogether?
 Consider these car-free itineraries from across the state, which use a combination of bicycles, light rail, shuttle buses and Amtrak train service.

-The Columbia River Gorge Waterfall Corridor, which boasts the greatest concentration of waterfalls in North America, sees road congestion all year-round, especially in the summer.
+The Columbia River Gorge Waterfall Corridor, which boasts the greatest concentration of waterfalls in North America, sees road congestion all year round, but especially in the summer.
 More than ever, you’ll want to plan ahead for summer visits to Multnomah Falls and nearby cascades.
-From May 24 to Sept.
-5, 2022, timed access permits for motorized vehicles will be required at specific times along a 6-mile stretch of the western Gorge.
-However a smarter way to travel is to skip the car (and parking hassle) and book a shuttle from a company like Sasquatch Shuttle or a relaxing bus ride with an outfitter like Columbia Gorge Express.
-Or try exploring on two wheels – bring your own or rent an e-bike from E-Bike Multnomah Falls to bypass crowded parking lots and access several falls on a peaceful day trip.
+Between late May and early September, timed-use tickets for motorized vehicles will be required at Multnomah Falls.
+However, for a smarter way to travel, skip the car (and parking hassle) and book a shuttle from a company like Sasquatch Shuttle or a relaxing bus ride with an outfitter like Columbia Gorge Express.
+Or try exploring on two wheels — bring your own or rent an e-bike from E-Bike Multnomah Falls to bypass crowded parking lots and access several falls on a peaceful day trip.

 A group of cyclists stand in front of a tiered waterfall